ArdenKolodner/CCI-SQL-XLSX-Importer-Exporter/README.md

 ### XLSX-to-SQL Specific
 Delete input file:
-`-d, --delete-xlsx`: Open the generated file once it's complete.
+`-d, --delete-xlsx`: Delete the XLSX file after the new SQL file is generated.
-`-p, --preserve-xlsx`: Do not open the file.
+`-p, --preserve-xlsx`: Do not delete the file.
 Default behavior is to DELETE the XLSX file!
 This is done so that there aren't 2 competing versions of the data floating around.

 # Important Info/Warnings